warmsignull/warmsignull.github.io/content/posts/abandoning-windows-for-linux-part-4/index.md

 To stay productive, I added a new Emacs function that inserts backlinks automatically in Org-roam and updates them whenever I save a file.
 It is a small automation, but it makes the writing flow smoother.

 I ended the evening with some gaming tests.
 Anno 1800 runs well.
 Ghost Recon Breakpoint was trickier.
 It needed to point it to the Uplay launcher from Wildlands to work because apparently only Wildlands ships with it.
 Once running, it stuttered slightly, probably because Arch decided to use swap memory even though plenty of RAM was free.
-Installed Lutris, which seems like the proper way to manage everything from one place.
+I installed Lutris, which seems like the proper way to manage everything from one place.

-* Day 8: Privacy is a Puzzle
+## Day 8: Privacy Is a Puzzle {#day-8-privacy-is-a-puzzle}

 The internet today feels like a maze designed to filter out anyone who values privacy.
 Most websites either block VPN connections outright or refuse to let you sign up without a phone number.
 Trying to maintain a clear boundary between personal and project accounts feels almost impossible without owning two phones.